Steel vs Wood: whats the difference between them?

 Because of this, Pressure Treated Rustic Sheds don’t get the breathable internal membrane that the other wood types get when they’re pressure treated.
 We wouldn’t recommend keeping anything that would be damaged by damp in a Rustic Shed, because of this.

-Overall, our PVC Cladded Sheds would be our most weatherproof.
+Overall, our Heavy-Duty, PVC Cladded Sheds would be our most weatherproof.
 The PVC Coating makes it the best choice externally, as PVC is one of the best waterproof coatings available for metal sheds.
 Inside, all the PVC Cladded Sheds come with an anti-con lining, to reduce the risk condensation and maintain temperatures at a more manageable level.

 Wooden Sheds can be customised to your heart’s content.
 If you want to add extra doors, move the window, add a cat flap or flower box – or well, pretty much anything else – you can do it with a Wooden Shed.
 Let us know what you’re thinking of and we’ll tell you if it can be done.
 By far the reason people punt for wooden sheds is because of their visuals.

-Metal Sheds are less flexible in this regard.
+Steel Sheds are less flexible in this regard.
 While the locks or internal linings can be changed, the style is as it is.
 You can paint it with specialist metal paint for Hammerite for example, but metal sheds typically don’t pride themselves on their visual options.

 As standard sizes go, there would be more sizes available in wooden sheds.
 We can offer sizes from 6ft x 4ft all the way up to 20ft x 10ft, with a lot of variation in between.
 Our Steel sheds come in 8 sizes as standard, excluding the the PVC Cladded ones which have 6 further sizes.